 San Rafael, December 2016

 During the past year, many activities occurred in the area of influence around the San Rafael Reserve.
-Likewise, as an organization we have participated in a variety of acts, meetings, and seminars about topics related to protection, conservation, and environmental education.
+Likewise, as an organization we have participated in a variety of activities, meetings, and seminars about topics related to protection, conservation, and environmental education.
 We are infinitely grateful to the dedication of Mrs. Christine Hostettler, who worked relentlessly for works as the Executive Director of Pro Cosara, pursuing the preservation and conservation of San Rafael.
 Continuing with her support as a direct advisor, currently the new Executive Director of the Association Pro Cordillera San Rafael is Ing.
 MSc.
 Alicia Eisenkölbl.

 With the objective of planning joint activities in the communities situated within the area of influence of San Rafael, there was a meeting with the director of the Farmer Center of Education, Training, and Technology (CECTEC).

 The Executive Director of Pro Cosara, Ing.
 MSc.
 Alicia Eisenkölbl and the Manager of Operations, Celia Garayo, attended a meeting in September, with the Coordinator of the YPORA project of EBY, Ing.
-Menandro Grisetti; with the objective of coordinating actions for the reestablishment of protective forests along riverbeds in the buffer zones of San Rafael; as well as coordinating activities in pursuit of the legal definition of San Rafael.
+Menandro Grisetti; Pro Cosara is seeking to coordinate actions for the reestablishment of protective forests along river beds in the buffer zones of San Rafael; as well as to coordinate activities in pursuit of the legal definition of San Rafael.

-As per our institutional agreement with the National Forestry Institute (INFONA), 3,350 Eucalyptus seedlings were donated for reforestation with energy purposes.
+As per our institutional agreement with the National Forestry Institute (INFONA), 3,350 Eucalyptus seedlings were donated for partial reforestation purposes.
 They were delivered to the communities of Jovere (2000 plants) and Libertad del Sur (1350 plants) in Alto Vera, where they were given to small farmers who are participating in our project of Agroforestry Systems.
 Likewise, in the community of Libertad del Sur, 2000 native tree seedlings were planted for the protection of riverbeds.

 Sustainable Agroforestry and Development

-Under the objective of reactivating the committee, representatives of Secretary of the Environment from the Departmental Government of Itapua participated in a coordinating meeting between the Director of Biodiversity for SEAM, INFONA, Environmental Legal Unit, and the Executive Director of Pro Cosara.
-The result of this inter-institutional meeting was the coordinated development of activities, with the full support and accompaniment of SEAM.
+With the objective of reactivating the committee, representatives of the Secretary of the Environment from the Departmental Government of Itapua participated in a coordinating meeting between the Director of Biodiversity for SEAM, INFONA, the Environmental Legal Unit, and the Executive Director of Pro Cosara.
+The result of this inter-institutional meeting was the coordinated development of further activities, with the full support and accompaniment of SEAM.
 By the end of the year, SEAM had sent out a resolution officially recognizing the Committee.

-Pro Cosara and the CommunityUnder the program of Environmental Education, Pro Cosara, with the support of SEAM, gave a presentation about the Reserve and native species at the Timothy School in the city of Obligado.
+Continuing in our work in Environmental Education, Pro Cosara, with the support of SEAM, gave a presentation about the Reserve and native species at the Timothy School in the city of Obligado.
 We are grateful to the students and professors for their interest in getting to know and take care of our natural resources.

-19th Aniversary of Pro Cosara
+19th Anniversary of Pro Cosara

 Participation in Workshops, Seminars, Conferences

-Pro Cosara participated in the Seminar of Education and Socio-Environmental Management in the Reforma University, which occurred in the month of May.
-Our participation consisted of the exposition of posters showing our work in the Environmental Education program in rural schools within the zone of influence of the San Rafael Reserve.
-Likewise, we participated in a workshop of Preparation of a National Plan for Adaptation to Climate Change and National Contributions.
+Pro Cosara attended the Seminar of Education and Socio-Environmental Management at Reforma University in May 2016.
+We participated in the poster exposition, showing our work in Environmental Education in rural schools within the zone of influence of the San Rafael Reserve.
+Likewise, we participated in a workshop, titled "Preparation of a National Plan for Adaptation to Climate Change and National Contributions."